 RMS has since resigned from his positions at MIT CSAIL and the Free Software Foundation; by now, all this is old news.
 However, I still wanted to upload this post because it covers issues that I believe can apply more broadly to the rest of the community.
 Similar problems are present in much of the computer science industry, and it would be a mistake to ignore them.

-Having conversed about this with many of my friends, and reading a lot of the points that others are making, I… well, frankly, I felt a bit guilty.
-I’ve had an idea of what “free software” is for quite a long time.
-I’ve seen it as a way to open up software - to make it available to people that might otherwise face the control of profit-biased companies.
-I saw it as a way to make my harmless little projects a step more inclusive, so that anyone - no matter how rich or white or heterosexual they are - could benefit from them, become involved with their development, and gain experience necessary to support themselves in this world.
+I've had an idea of what "free software" is for quite a long time.
+I've seen it as a way to open up software - to make it available to people that might otherwise face the control of profit-biased companies.
+I saw it as a way to make my harmless little projects a step more inclusive, so that anyone - regardless of social prejudice - could benefit from them, become involved with their development, and gain experience necessary to support themselves in this world.
 With this assumption, I had a great amount of respect for the creators of the free software movement because I thought that they shared the same values in creating an open community for all.

 I feel that these are important standards to set, as this is the same way that I first started in the industry; the ability to hack software together, the freedom to see how other work is built, and the privilege to interact with a community of programmers doing the same thing.
 This community is something that I want everyone to feel happy to be a part of.